Øresund Bridge: Design competition and procurement

 At the end of 1992, the Øresundsbro Konsortiet launched a competition for the design of the link.
 Six entries were submitted, including one designed by Santiago Calatrava and another by Norman Foster, but two others were selected for further development and procurement.
 The ASO Group (formed by Arup Group), with Georg Rotne as architect, proposed that the bridge itself be made mainly of steel in two levels, with highway on top and train traffic below. ØLC (Øresund Link Consultants) instead placed highway and rail in the same plane on a concrete bridge.
 Both groups advocated an inclined cable-stayed bridge over the Flintrännan.
 The procurement of the entire Øresund Link was divided into different contracts, including one contract for the two access bridges and another for the main span.
 In November 1995, Sundlink Contractors (a consortium of Skanska, Hochtief, Højgaard & Schultz and Monberg & Thorsen) was able to sign a contract with the Øresundsbro Konsortiet to build both the access bridges and the main span in accordance with the ASO Group's proposal, at a cost of DKK 6.8 billion (including a viaduct at Peberholm).
 For the preparation of its tender, Sundlink had engaged the services of the engineering consultants COWI from Denmark and VBB from Sweden.
 They were now tasked with developing the proposals in detail and controlling the further work.

+Only in 1995, the Øresundsbro Konsortiet informed the European Commission of guarantees granted by the Danish and Swedish States in favour of the Consortium for the financing of the Øresund Fixed Link and asked the commission to confirm that the State guarantees did not constitute State aid.
+The Danish and Swedish States have never formally notified to the commission the financing model of the Øresund Fixed Link.
+On 17 April 2013 the commission received a complaint alleging that the State guarantees granted by the Danish and Swedish States in favour of the Consortium constitutes unlawful State aid.
+Finally in July 2014 the European Commission approved the public involvement as not being state aid in the meaning of the European treaties.